 The most difficult trees are the largest ones, with thick furrowed bark.
 I’m still working out how to best cut through that thick bark without cutting too deep.

 Sometimes I use a small saw to cut a groove in the bark, starting from the opening made by the girdling tool and going all the rest of the way around the tree.

 Then when I pry the bark, it splits along the sawed line.

 It takes the girdled trees a year or two to die, and another year or so to fall down.

 One year later – the aspens have died, but they haven’t fallen down yet.
 The brush between the aspens is starting to get thicker because it’s getting more light.

 It takes a year or two for the trees to die, and during that time they’re extensively used by woodpeckers and other insect-eating birds.
 Eventually they fall down, we cut up the trunks, and pile them in brush piles.
 The piles are used by other small animals like rabbits and grouse, and then after a few years they melt away.

 We’ve discovered that we can girdle other trees too, not just aspen.
-Rather than cutting down birches and Black Walnuts, now we girdle them and let them fall.
+Rather than cutting down large birches, Black Walnuts, and Basswood, now we girdle them and let them fall.
 It’s much easier and safer to remove fallen trees than standing live trees.
-Trees that sprout from cut stumps won’t die when they’re girdled – so I don’t use this method on Box Elders or Cherries.
-Sometimes walnuts or birches will sprout from the base after being girdled.
-I cut the sprouts and treat the cut ends with herbicide – at that point the tree usually dies completely.
+Trees other than aspens will often sprout from below the girdle, or grow over the girdle, so I’ve learned to spray herbicide (20% Garlon 4 mixed with bark oil) into the fresh girdle.
+That usually discourages re-sprouting.